Protect Your Company

 Online Banking Fraud

 Many small and medium-sized business owners have become the latest target of cybercriminals.
-Business accounts are perfect targets for criminals because the cash balances are higher than those of retail banking accounts.
+Business accounts are perfect targets for criminals because the cash balances are higher than those of personal banking accounts.

-- Fraudulent or corrupted websites, which can silently infect Web browsers; and
+- Fraudulent or corrupted websites, which can silently infect web browsers

 The following tips can help protect your business from online threats:

-Educate your employees: Make your employees aware of the cyber-criminal tactics:
+Make your employees aware of the cybercriminal tactics:

 - Access online banking sessions from their favorites or from the bank’s website.

-- Do not open or download files from unknown sources that may contain Trojans or other malware.
+- Do not open or download files from unknown sources that may contain trojan horses or other malware.

 - Monitor your online activity to look for any unauthorized transactions.